schembriaiden/LMML-MSFS/README.md

 3. Restart MSFS and GSX for the profile to take effect

 ### Alternative Download
-Alternatively, you can download from [Flightsim.to](https://flightsim.to/file/75544/lmml-malta-international-airport-malta-early-access) and follow their installation guide.
+Alternatively, you can download from [Flightsim.to](https://flightsim.to/file/75544/lmml-malta-international-airport-malta-early-access) and follow the above installation guide.

 ##  Airport Information